When Will the Markets Crash?

 Some of these experts have very sophisticated points of view.
 One I read last night was focused on inflation and the technical issues that make inflation a big threat.
 Inflation is one of the key factors in pre-crash periods.
 In his explanation, he believes stagflation is more likely rather than inflationary overheating.

 What inflation does is put everyone into a negative mindset, and undermines business profits.
 The cost of inputs are so high, businesses can’t operate and at some point, they give up.
 Then taxes can’t be paid.
 Usually, when inflation peaks, the government comes in with higher interest rates and that crashes the markets.

 I like the effort many are putting into understanding the stock market crash threat.
 It’s because no one seems to have a real handle on it.
-Of course, in the US, no one really knows how the Democrats and Joe Biden will react to inflationary overheating.
+Of course, in the US, no one really knows how the Dems and their aging leader will react to inflationary overheating.
 J Powell says it won’t happen on his watch.

 The huge amount of stimulus funds plus the recovery is already heating up prices, and companies can’t ramp up manufacturing fast enough.
 From rental cars to restaurant supplies to computer chips to home construction materials, there are shortages and that will drive prices even higher.

 Take a quick look at the stock market crash factors so you have the key forces in mind.
 In your investing strategy, you’ll like want to take 5 year outlook, past the inflationary stimulus period to the quiet period beyond.
 Which stocks to buy?

 Stock Market Forecast 2024 | Tsla | Stock Market Today | Dow Futures | Stock Market Crash 2023 |3 Month Stock Market Predictions | 5 Year Stock Forecast | Dow Jones Forecast 2023 | NASDAQ Forecast 2023 | Oil Price | S&P Predictions | Stocks Next Week | 6 Month Outlook | Stock Prediction Software